espocrm/documentation/administration/bpm-drip-email-campaign.md

 Use multiple *[Send Message Tasks](bpm-activities.md#user-content-send-message-task)*.
 Each item will automatically send a specific email.
 You need to check *Opt-out link* parameter for these tasks to provide recipients the ability to unsubscribe from the campaign.

-Between tasks you need to put *Timer Intermediate Events* and specify how much time should pass before the next email sending.
+Between tasks you need to put *Timer Intermediate Events* and specify how much time should pass before each next email sending.

 You also can use [Gateways](bpm-gateways.md) to diverge a flow upon certain conditions.